Openmind-Research-Institute/open-ant/Readme.md

 - no battery: continuous operation with wall adapter
 - all COTS parts + 3D printed parts
 - no soldering required
-- no special tools required (only a screwdriver for M2 and M2.5)
+- no special tools required (only a screwdriver for M2, M2.5, M3)

+### Specs

+- hip range +/- 45deg
+- knee range +/- 70deg

 ### Bill of Materials